IBM/cp4waiops-gitops/README.md

 # Deploy Cloud Pak for Watson AIOps using GitOps

 This repository is about using OpenShift GitOps to deployCloud Pak for Watson AIOps(CP4WAIOps) on Red Hat OpenShift Cluster.
+Refer to our [gitops webpage](https://ibm.github.io/cp4waiops-gitops/docs/) to check detailed document and start your toturial with gitops.

 ## Supported CP4WAIOps Versions